 HELPING US TO HELP YOU

-If you arrive more than fifteen minutes late for an appointment, you may be asked to make another appointment - unless it is an emergency.
+If you arrive more than TEN minutes late for an appointment, you may be asked to make another appointment - unless it is an emergency.

 Please cancel any appointments you are unable to attend, whether at the Surgery or a Hospital.